denten-books/plain-text/0-chapter.md

 independently echoed Marche's metaphysical concern about algorithmic alterity, his insistence on the elision of the subject does not strictly hold true in the practice of writing and reading algorithms.
-Writing and reading of algorithms entails forms of literacy complementary but not equivalent to what Marche must mean by "handmade insight."
+Writing and reading of algorithms entails forms of literacy complementary to what Marche must mean by "handmade insight."
 The question becomes not one of alterity (as codes and codices are always extraneous to the individual), but one of legibility.
 An algorithmic regime redraws the boundaries delineating human agency, influence, and prestige, transferring power towards a privileged class of readers and writers capable of comprehending and further emending this otherwise obscure form of regimental textuality.
 It is vital, then, that our notions of human literacy include the ability to read, write, and escape the machinations of automated discourse.
+We should read code towards these aims: not to fetishize algorithms, but to strip them of their mystical significance.

-We are accustomed to think of modern computing as a pinnacle of calculating, computational devices.
+We are accustomed to thinking of modern computing as a pinnacle of calculating, computational devices.
 That is the story the reader gets in Marche's essay, in Kittler's media history, and in David Golumbia's provocative *Cultural Logic of Computation.* The cultural logic of computation inevitably leads to a bleak